manuGil/online-core/docs/source/style-guide.rst

 Text Formatting Guidelines
 --------------------------

-This section describe a list of formating convention used in the online core exercise.
-These should be followed to maitain consistency in
+This section describe a list of formating the main text.
+These must be followed to maitain consistency and easy use.

 =============================================   ==================================================    ====================================================
 Content                                         Style                                                 Example